10 essential steps to grow your business online

 4. Set up social media accounts

-Setting up social media accounts can be a great way of engaging existing or potential customers.
-However, social media doesn’t just need to be an engagement tool, there are also options such as Facebook Shop that can help you convert sales through them as well.
-Explore all of the options you have available and build a social media strategy that can both convert and engage.
+Setting up social media accounts can be a great way of engaging with existing clients, but social media doesn’t just need to be an engagement tool.
+There are also options such as Facebook and Instagram Shop that can help you convert sales directly through your social media account.
+Explore all of the options you have available and build a social media strategy that can both engage and convert.

 Don’t want to spend your days managing social media accounts?
 You can always hire a freelance social media manager so that you can focus on the bigger picture.